PotLock/curatedotfun/backend/test/README.md

 ## PostgreSQL Testing

-The project has migrated from SQLite to PostgreSQL for testing.
-This provides a more realistic testing environment that matches production.

 ### Setup

 The PostgreSQL testing environment is set up using Docker Compose.
 The `docker-compose.yml` file in the `setup` directory defines a PostgreSQL container that is used for testing.